A metric Kan-Thurston theorem: Assembly conjectures

 There are a number of assembly conjectures to which Theorem~\ref{thm:assembly} applies.
 In each case discussed below, the smoothness of the relevant homology theory is established in~\cite{bartechtlueck}.

 \begin{itemize}

 \item The Bost conjecture is the assembly conjecture for a homology theory in which $\calk^G_*(\pt)$ is isomorphic to the topological $K$-theory of $\ell^1(G)$.
-In~\cite{nibloreeves}, building on work in~\cite{bojasp}, it is shown that CAT(0) cubical groups have the Haagerup property.
+In~\cite{nibloreeves} it is shown that CAT(0) cubical groups have the Haagerup property.
 In~\cite{lafforgue} the Bost conjecture is established for any group having the Haagerup property.
 Thus Theorem~\ref{thm:assembly} applies to this case.

 \item Theorem~\ref{thm:assembly} does not apply directly to the Baum-Connes conjecture, an assembly conjecture for which $\calk^G_*(\pt)$ is isomorphic to the topological $K$-theory of the reduced group $C^*$-algebra $C_\red^*(G)$.
 The Baum-Connes conjecture holds for groups having the Haagerup property~\cite{HigKas}, and the homology theory is smooth~\cite{bartechtlueck}.
-The difficulty is that the homomorphism $\alpha:\tilg\rightarrow G$ does not induce a homomorphism from $C_\red^*(\tilg)$ to $C_\red^*(G)$, and so there is no direct way to define the map $\alpha_*$ appearing in the statement of Theorem~\ref{thm:assembly}.
-Instead of Theorem~\ref{thm:assembly} we can make the following slightly weaker statement: with notation as in the statement of Theorem~\ref{thm:assembly} and with $\calk^?_*$ equal to the generalized equivariant homology theory appearing in the Baum-Connes conjecture, we have that the Baum-Connes conjecture holds for $\tilg$ and $\alpha_*: \calk^\tilg_*(\ebar \tilg)\rightarrow \calk^G_*(\ebar G)$ is an isomorphism.
+The difficulty is that the homomorphism $\alpha:\tilg\rightarrow G$ does not induce a homomorphism from $C_\red^*(\tilg)$ to $C_\red^*(G)$, and so there is no known way to define the map $\ind_\alpha$ appearing in the statement of Theorem~\ref{thm:assembly}.
+Instead of Theorem~\ref{thm:assembly} we can make the following slightly weaker statement: with notation as in the statement of Theorem~\ref{thm:assembly} and with $\calk^?_*$ equal to the generalized equivariant homology theory appearing in the Baum-Connes conjecture, we have that the Baum-Connes conjecture holds for $\tilg$ and $\ind_\alpha: \calk^\tilg_*(\ebar \tilg)\rightarrow \calk^G_*(\ebar G)$ is an isomorphism.
 In the special case when $G$ is torsion-free (and with a different construction of a group $\tilg$) a similar statement appears in \cite[Introduction]{block}~and~\cite[part~I, theorem~5.19]{mislin}.

 \item Let $R$ be a ring equipped with an involution.
 After inverting the prime~2, the Farrell-Jones conjecture in algebraic $L$-theory with coefficients in $R$ is equivalent to to the $(\calk^?_*,\frakf,G)$ assembly conjecture, where $\calk^H_*(\pt)$ is isomorphic to $\zz[1/2]\otimes {\mathbf L}_*^{\langle-\infty\rangle}(RH)$, the algebraic $L$-groups of $RH$ localized away from the prime~2.
 The Farrell-Jones conjecture in algebraic $L$-theory is proved for CAT(0) groups in~\cite{barlue}, and hence Theorem~\ref{thm:assembly} applies directly for this choice of $\calk^?_*$.